FMIA Week 10: Rams Manage Win After Fire-Filled Week of ‘Horror’

 Circumstances like this.

 Thursday morning, about 4:10.
-The cellphone on Whitworth’s night table kept vibrating, and he heard it, and finally he picked it up.
-Two former Bengal teammates, including NFL Players Association president Eric Winston, sent a flurry of texts.
+The cellphone on Whitworth’s night table kept vibrating.
+He picked it up to text from two former Bengals teammates, including NFL Players Association president Eric Winston.
 Like: Are you okay?
 Can’t believe what happened?
 Whitworth had no clue what happened, but he checked online and found there’d been a shooting at a Thousand Oaks nightclub.
 The place was four miles from the Rams’ training facility.
 There were deaths and injuries, perhaps many of each.
 Whitworth and his wife stayed up, trying to figure out what it all meant, particularly for their four children and school.
 And for what they could do to help whatever this latest mass shooting left in its wake.

 Thursday, 10:35 a.m.
 McVay and Whitworth spoke to the team about being good community members in a time of crisis.
 Whitworth was at LSU when Katrina hit the Gulf Coast and said to his teammates, “Do something.You’ll never regret trying to help in a tragedy.”